lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 A detailed documentation of the approach and a potential application test case for the mining sector can be found in Nibourel et al. (2023), see below:

-**Nibourel L., Morgenthaler J., Grazioli S., Schumacher I., Schlaefli S., Galfetti T., Heuberger S., 2023.
+**Nibourel, L., Morgenthaler, J., Grazioli, S., Schumacher, I., Schläfli, S., Galfetti, T., & Heuberger, S. (2023).
 Automated extraction of orientation and stratigraphic thickness from geological maps.
-Journal of Structural Geology, ???, ???-???, doi: ???**
+Journal of Structural Geology, 104865, doi: 10.1016/j.jsg.2023.104865**

 Please, cite this publication if you apply the "Orientation_Thickness_Extraction_Geol_Maps" routine.